anvarashurov/thefacebook/README.md

 ![friend adding](https://i.imgur.com/gudnYFZ.png)

-<p> Make funny posts! </p>
+<p> Always make funny posts!
+Don't forget to test edit, delete, and so on. </p>

 ![friend adding](https://i.imgur.com/Npqv4QS.png)

-<p> Like your own post.
-Write your own comment under your own post.
-Don't forget to like your own commnet.
+<p> Like your own posts.
+Write your own comments under your own posts.
+Don't forget to like your own commnets.
-You will be able to share your own post very soon! </p>
+You will be able to share your own posts very soon! </p>

 ![friend adding](https://i.imgur.com/I2Xvs4J.png)